 - Let’s Encrypt SSL Certificate is free.

-- Roundcube is a free webmail software.
+- Roundcube is an open webmail software.

 This dependency makes the whole system bloatware.

 If you follow cPanel, can you tell any feature that cPanel released in the last five years that made you amazed?